 More than anything else, our coaches act as ambition role models.
 Their passion is infectious—and we love when that enthusiasm spreads to our students.

 Whether an emerging author, a professional opera singer, or a social justice advocate, each coach is a seasoned expert in his or her areas of instruction.
-Together, they hail from the best universities in the world, have scored in the 99th percentile on standardized tests, and possess as many as eighteen years experience in test prep.
+Together, they hail from the best universities in the world, have scored in the 99th percentile on standardized tests, and possess as many as nineteen years experience in test prep.

 Hafeez Lakhani, Founder and President

 Yale University, B.A.
 Mathematics and Economics

 A former non-profit field worker in India and a commodities trader on Wall Street, Hafeez has a natural ability to see potential and opportunity.
 For him, reaching that potential is simply a matter of structure, dedication and character.

 Now a nineteen year veteran in test prep, Hafeez has mastered an approach to teaching where he infuses instruction with powerful elements of motivation.
 His passion for coaching manifests in its mastery—having honed the Lakhani Coaching method to serve a growing population of high achievers.